CodeMaster10000/k8s-cluster-vagrant/README.md

 ## Box configuration

-As the box is not present because most version control providers do not allow files as big as a vagrant box (1GB), I will provide u the box hosted on Google Cloud throigh a link.
+As the box is not present because most version control providers do not allow files as big as a vagrant box (1GB), I will provide u the box hosted on Google Cloud through a link.

 First, navigate to the directory `boxes/vbox-ubuntu`.
 Download the box from the link: